Distance Recoloring: -Completeness on Bipartite, Planar, and -Degenerate Graphs

-Next, let us show how to efficiently construct such a function $f$. \begin{lemmarep}\iftoggle{LNCS}{[$\ast$]}{} Let $A,B,C$ be three disjoint sets where each set $A$, $B$ or $C$ is an ordered set of colors of size $(d+1)/2$ if $d$ is odd or $(d+2)/2$ if $d$ is even.
-Then we can in polynomial time construct $f\colon \part(P_{uv}) \rightarrow \{A,B,C\}$ that fulfill~\ref{item:forbidden-color:a} and~\ref{item:forbidden-color:b}. \end{lemmarep} \begin{proof} For each degree $3$ vertex $t_i$ or $e_j$ in $G^\prime$, we first arbitrarily assign its three incident \textit{parts} to three disjoint members of $\{A, B, C\}$, so that each \textit{part} is assigned a unique color and thus, condition~\ref{item:forbidden-color:b} holds.
-As no two degree $3$ vertices in $G^\prime$ are adjacent because we are using the \textsc{Restricted \ST}, this partial assignment also does not violate the condition~\ref{item:forbidden-color:a}.
+Next, let us show how to efficiently construct such a function $f$. \begin{lemma} Let $A,B,C$ be three disjoint sets where each set $A$, $B$ or $C$ is an ordered set of colors of size {$d$} if $d$ is odd or {$d+1$} if $d$ is even.
+Then we can in polynomial time construct $f\colon \part(P_{uv}) \rightarrow \{A,B,C\}$ that fulfill~\ref{item:forbidden-color:a} and~\ref{item:forbidden-color:b}. \end{lemma}